-Pascal is joined by former MMA star Gina Carano, who's also appeared in the likes of Fast & Furious 6 and Deadpool, along with legendary character actor Nick Nolte, acclaimed actor/director Werner Herzog, the actual Apollo Creed from Rocky (i.e. Carl Weathers), Breaking Bad’s Giancarlo Esposito, Supernatural’s Emily Swallow, and American Gods’ Omid Abtahi.
+In the first season Pascal was joined by former MMA star Gina Carano, who's also appeared in the likes of Fast & Furious 6 and Deadpool, along with legendary character actor Nick Nolte, acclaimed actor/director Werner Herzog, the actual Apollo Creed from Rocky (i.e. Carl Weathers), Breaking Bad’s Giancarlo Esposito, Supernatural’s Emily Swallow, and American Gods’ Omid Abtahi.

-We haven't heard much yet about season two's cast, but it's rumoured that WWE star Sasha Banks will be joining the show for its second season, and has already filmed scenes (which makes sense, given the timing).
+It's also rumoured that WWE star Sasha Banks will be joining the show for its second season.
 No word on how major her part is though, so this could be anything from a new co-lead down to a single-episode cameo.

 What is The Mandalorian about?

-The show takes place seven years after Return of the Jedi, so the characters from the original trilogy will be in their prime - though with the issues around casting we'd be surprised if any of them crop up in person, with the possible exception of the likes of the droids and Chewbacca.
+The Mandalorian takes place seven years after Return of the Jedi, so the characters from the original trilogy are in their prime - though with the issues around casting we'd be surprised if any of them ever crop up in person, with the possible exception of the likes of the droids and Chewbacca.

 In case you don't recognise the name, 'The Mandalorian' refers to the planet Mandalore.
 The Star Wars universe already has a couple of famous Mandalorians about too: the bounty hunter Jango Fett and his clone/son Boba Fett.
-In the Star Wars canon the Mandalorians are a pretty militaristic bunch whose soldiers wear the Fetts' iconic armour, so expect the show to be influenced by Boba's popularity.
+In the Star Wars canon the Mandalorians are a pretty militaristic bunch whose soldiers wear the Fetts' iconic armour.